percona/psmdb-docs/docs/install/source-fips.md

     * mounts the build directory into the container
     * establishes the shell session inside the container
     * inside the container, navigates to the build directory and runs the build script to install dependencies
-    * runs the build script again to build the tarball for the PSMDB version 6.0.6-5
+    * runs the build script again to build the tarball for the Percona Server for MongoDB version 6.0.6-5

     Check that tarballs are built:

     ```{.bash data-prompt="$"}
-    $ ls -la /tmp/psmdb/test/source_tarball/
+    $ ls -la /tmp/Percona Server for MongoDB/test/source_tarball/
     ```

     Sample output: